bmacedo111/R-MedGAN/README.md

 Each row contains a SMILES string representing a filtered quinoline molecule.
 The 100,000 saved graphs can be found on MedGAN repository (https://github.com/bmacedo111/MedGAN/tree/main/data/data_zinc15_subset-iii)

+## CodeOcean run
+Despite codeocean not being able to use GPU to handle the graph processing, a jupyter notebook with this run is available with the outputs to check the evolution of reward.
+The starting point was epoch 400 for the lowest model (100,000 graphs).
+In this run is posible to monitor the increase in connectivity, the reward, when the adaptative scaling grows.
+A tensorboard log is available to check for the metrics.

 ## Implementation
 ### 1. R-MedGAN_WGAN-GP
 - Create a `logs` folder for TensorBoard metrics (one for each model).